Auranis/HighDigitSAMs/README.md

 This upgraded version of the S-300 added ABM capability and the long range 48N6 missile to the advanced S-300 complex.
 All components labelled as SA-20 in the mission editor.
 ABM-optimized missiles coming soon!
 The complex can also accommodate launchers for the 5V55RUD missiles.
-Now includes a truck-mounted 30N6 radar, 3D model by EKO.
+Now includes a truck-mounted 30N6 radar, 3D model by ERO.

+### S-300PMU-2 (SA-20B Gargoyle) Complex
+This incremental upgrade from the S-300PMU-1 features improved ABM capability and increased range.
+All components labelled as SA-20B in the mission editor.
+3D models by ERO.

 ### S-300PS (SA-10B Grumble) Complex
-This variant of the SA-10 has improved guidance and kinematics compared to the version included with DCS, as well as a brand new set of 3D models by EKO.
+This variant of the SA-10 has improved guidance and kinematics compared to the version included with DCS, as well as a brand new set of 3D models by ERO.
 All components labelled as SA-10B in the mission editor.

 ### Polyana-D4M1 C2 Vehicle
 This wheeled command vehicle is perfect for Skynet users to use as a node for their IADS.
-3D model by EKO.
+3D model by ERO.

+### S-300V (SA-12 Gladiator/Giant) Complex (contributed by LetMePickThat)
+The S-300V was a tracked, mobile area defense SAM with a particular focus on countering ballistic missiles.
+It features SARH guidance for the 9M82 anti-ballstic missile, and the 9M83 anti-aircraft.

 ### S-300VM (SA-23 Gladiator/Giant) Complex (contributed by LetMePickThat)
 This upgraded variant of the S-300V features Track-Via-Missile guidance and the extremely capable 9M82M anti-ballstic missile, in addition to the 9M83M missile, all on a tracked chassis.
-All components labelled as SA-23 in the mission editor, complete with custom 3D models created by EKO.
+All components labelled as SA-23 in the mission editor, complete with custom 3D models created by ERO.

 ### 5V55RUD Missile for the S-300PS (SA-10c) complex
 This upgraded missile has improved guidance from the original 5V55R, increasing its effective range vs. aircraft significantly.